Shemnei/circle-clock/README.md

 A simple self contained html site displaying a circular clock.

+A live example can be found at: <https://shemnei.github.io/circle-clock/>

 ## Running It

 Simply open the [index.html](index.html) with a browser.